EllieChen-Git/Aussie-Beauty-Market/README.md

 - Tables 'users' and 'listings' are the two major tables of ABM.
 The rest of the tables are linked at least one of them.
 ‘Searches’ table is the only exception.

-I intentionally kept all the users in one single table, instead of dividing them to buyers and sellers, as all the users share the same data fields (e.g. username, email etc).
+I intentionally kept all the users in one single table, instead of dividing them into buyers and sellers, as all the users share the same data fields (e.g. username, email etc).
 The ‘identity’ of a user is changeable, and a user can be both a buyer and a seller at the same time.
-I used user authentication in views to separate their actions (1. edit, delete and purchase a makeup listing, 2.
-Ask a question or answer a question)
+User authentication was implemented in listing controller and views to separate their actions (1.
+Edit, Delete and Purchase a makeup listing, 2.
+Ask a question or Answer a question)

 - Tables 'active_storage_attachments' and 'active_storage_blobs' are automatically created when installing active storage.

 Active storage is a polymorphic table to store user profile images and makeup listing images.
-On 'active_storage_attachments', we can see which image is belong to which record type (User/Listing). 'active_storage_blobs' is only connected to 'active_storage_attachments' are used to store metadata of the images.
+On 'active_storage_attachments', we can see which image is belong to which record type (User/Listing).
+'Active_storage_blobs' is only connected to 'active_storage_attachments' are used to store metadata of the images.

 - Table 'purchases' is linked to 'users' and 'listings' and is used to store important and non-sensitive payment data (sensitive payment data like credit card details are handled by Stripe).

 - Tables 'locations' has many 'listings.

-I intentionally created the relationship between locations and listings, instead of between locations and users.
-I believe that users should be able to post listings in different locations (for example, users might be posting makeups for their families and friends, whom are not necessarily living in the same suburbs as themselves).
+I intentionally created the relationship existed between locations and listings, instead of between locations and users.
+I believe that users should be able to post listings in different locations.
+For example, users might be posting makeups for their families and friends, whom are not necessarily living in the same suburbs as themselves.

 - Tables 'questions' and 'answers' are designed for the Q & A section on the listing pages.

 I tried to simplify the relationships between 'questions' and 'answers' to avoid duplicate data entries, so answers are only linked to 'question_id' and are not linked to 'user_id' or 'listing_id'.

-- Table 'searches' (for advanced search function only) is independent from all the other tables and is used to store the advanced search results.
+- Table 'searches' (for advanced search function only) is independent of all the other tables

+Table 'searches' is used to store the advanced search results.
 The data in the 'searches'  table will be cleaned regularly to avoid accumulation of data storing here permanently.

 ---
 ## Future Improvements